 - a paper-based journal

 - an e-journal

 - a journal that combines hard and soft copy components.

 - perform a devised solo or ensemble drama work that features stories and characters.

 - analyse the drama work created and performed in Outcomes 1 and 2

 - an oral presentation

 - a multimedia presentation

 - responses to structured questions.

-- write an analysis in response to structured questions.
+- analyse and evaluate a performance by Australian practitioners in response to structured questions.